-An ovarian cyst is a fluid-filled sac that can form within the ovary or on its surface.
-It causes pain, a delayed period, and difficulty getting pregnant.
+An ovarian cyst is a fluid-filled sac that develops inside or on the surface of the ovary.
+Other possible symptoms include bloating, irregular periods, and difficulty getting pregnant.

 Main symptoms